Portal | CLARIN Centre voor Nederland en Vlaanderen

 Deposition Agreement

-If the product is not released with an open license, a signed deposition agreement is required.
-That can be our own standard agreement, of an agreement from the CLARIN Licensing Framework (https://www.clarin.eu/content/clarin-licensing-framework) or any tailor-made agreement.
+If the language resource is not released with an open license, a signed deposition agreement is required.
+That can be our own standard agreement, or an agreement from the CLARIN Licensing Framework (https://www.clarin.eu/content/clarin-licensing-framework) or any tailor-made agreement.

 Supported Data Formats